 Maybe it was during her limited spare time in the evenings that she started creating simple tunes with the crude instrument; expressing loneliness and longing; turning the lur into more than just a practical tool.

 The word lur comes from the old Norse lúðr and simply means a hollowed-out tree trunk or branch.

 When hearing the word lur, most modern-day Norwegians think of a fog horn – a tåkelur.

 Today, the sound guiding the seafarers lost in the fog comes from automated machines.
-But once upon a time – a man or a woman blew the horn – like human beacons of sound – helping the sailor find his way to safety.
+But once upon a time – a man or a woman blew the horn – like a human beacon of sound – helping the sailor to find his way to safety.

 In 1894, Norwegian archaeologists found 2 bronze trumpets outside the city of Stavanger, dating back some 3000 years.

-The wooden version is believed to predate these metal instruments by millennia.
+The wooden version of lur is believed to predate these metal instruments by millennia.

 Is the birch trumpet still in use?

 Today, only enthusiasts and folk music groups play the instrument, keeping the traditions and the old tunes alive.
 Sadly, the milkmaids and the young herders are long since gone.